You have a business and you want to sell lots, or am I wrong?

 What’s the Big Idea in advertising?

-The Big Idea in marketing and advertising, according to Wikipedia, is a term used to symbolise the basis of a great project.
-In other words, it is an attempt to communicate a brand, product or concept to the general public, creating a strong message that reaches out and resonates with consumers.
+In other words, it’s an attempt to communicate a brand, product or concept to the general public, creating a strong message that reaches out and resonates with consumers.

-The term “Big Idea” appears in the works of marketing geniuses David Ogilvy and George Lois (the latter is the brains behind some of the best magazine covers in history and who saved the decadent MTV with its iconic logo in the 1980s).
+The term “Big Idea” appears in the works of marketing geniuses David Ogilvy and George Lois (the latter is the brains behind some of the best magazine covers in history and who saved the decadent MTV with his iconic logo in the 1980s).

-But for a piece of copy to be persuasive it has to be based on a single Big Idea, and nothing else, and we’ll see why.
+But for a piece of copy to be persuasive, it has to be based on a single big idea and nothing else, and we’ll see why.

-A Big Idea and only One
+A Big Idea and Only One

 “Simplicity is the greatest sophistication” Leonardo Da Vinci